jesusferm/Nautilus-BackSpace/README.md

 # BackSpace Nautilus 43

-Use key backspace to back directory in nautilus 43, only for Fedora >= 37, if any use distro based debian ajust the packge
+Use key backspace to back directory in nautilus 43, 44, support and tested on Fedora 37, 38 Beta, if any use distro based debian ajust the packge

 ## Install dependencies package